gsoulie/Mobile-App-Development/ionic-2.md

 **Usage**

-Add import and providers in your root page (app.js) if you want to use your lib across your project.
+Add import and providers **in your root page (app.js) if you want to use your lib across your project**.

 ```
 import {MyLib} from './pages/lib/myLib';